 The content of our curriculum is tiered.
 In introductory courses students learn the basic principles of economics.
 In intermediate courses students develop their understanding of microeconomic, macroeconomic, and econometric theory.
-The advanced courses give students an opportunity to study in depth a particular field of economics through application of the requisite basic skills, and appropriate theoretical models and empirical methods.
+The 200-level electives give students an opportunity early in their careers to use introductory theory to better understand their world.
+The 400-level electives give students an opportunity to study in depth, a particular field of economics through application of the requisite basic skills, and appropriate theoretical models and empirical methods.
 These courses primarily focus on national and international concerns, public policies, and controversies in economic theory and policy.

 Graduates of the Department of Economics seeking immediate employment have been successful in securing interesting and challenging positions in business, government, and non-profit enterprises.
 The economics curriculum also provides students with the opportunity to prepare themselves for graduate or professional studies in economics, business, public administration, international affairs, law and others.

-Effective with students entering Fall 2015, all economics majors must complete a minimum of ten economics courses.
+Effective with students entering Fall 2015, all economics majors must complete a minimum of ten courses, nine economics courses and one calculus class.
 The major must satisfy the following requirements:

 Students who want to major in economics should complete the above courses by the end of their junior year.

-Advanced Course Requirements: In addition to the above, all students must take at least four additional courses from the Economics 201-442 sequence, only one of which can be a 200-level course.
-At least one of these elective courses must satisfy the department’s writing requirement.
+Advanced Course Requirements: In addition to the above, all students must take at least four additional courses from the Economics 201-440 or 460-470 sequence, only one of which can be a 200-level course.
+At least one of these elective courses must satisfy the department's writing requirement.

 Economics with a Financial Economics Concentration

 The Economics minor is meant to provide a basic grounding in economics for students majoring in other fields.
 It is hoped that students will make a conscious effort to relate the minor to their major field.
-Students interested in minoring in economics must take the following courses: Economics 101, 102; Math 121 or 123; Economics 301, 302; one of the following three courses: Economics 307, 401 or 402; and one additional course from the Economics 201-442 sequence, only one of which can be a 200 level course.
+Students interested in minoring in economics must take the following courses: Economics 101, 102; Math 121 or 123; Economics 301, 302; one of the following three courses: Economics 307, 401 or 203; and one additional course from the Economics 201-440, or 460-470 sequence.
 Note: Calculus prerequisite (Math 121 or 123) is effective with students entering Fall 2015.

 Additional Points of Interest